 Dog sunglasses will have soft padding around the inside of the frames to make them comfortable.
 They will also have straps to secure the goggles.
 Before ordering, be sure to follow the manufacturers instructions for getting the right measurement to ensure you get the best fit for your dog.

 You will see two main styles of dog goggles.
-The type with two separate lenses and the visor type, like Rex Specs, that extends all the way across which allows for a full range of view.
+The type with two separate lenses and the visor type that extends all the way across which allows for a full range of view.

 Regardless of the style you choose there is another important factor you will want to take into consideration.
 What is the quality of the UV protection?
 Some products say they have UV protection, but at what rating and for both UVA and UVB rays?